Email FacebookTwitterMenu burgerClose thin

 Four Reasons to Create a Trust for a Child

 Families create trust funds for their children for many different reasons.
-While it is good to pass along a lifetime of savings to the next generation, some trusts are created to protect children and take care of their financial, health and wellness needs.
+While it’s good to pass along a lifetime of savings to the next generation, some trusts are created to protect children and take care of their financial, health and wellness needs.
 These are a few of the most common reasons to create a trust for a child:

 2. Avoid probate: When you have a trust, it removes eligible assets from probate court supervision and the fees that the court charges.